 Bright and airy coastal chic kitchens embody the lightness and vibrancy of beachside living.
 This style often uses white or pastel color palettes, accented with hues that reflect the sky and sea.
 Materials like light wood or bamboo can add warmth without detracting from the brightness.
 Open shelving and glass-front cabinets display beach-themed items or elegant glassware, enhancing the chic aesthetic.
 This kitchen design is ideal for those who prefer a bright, welcoming space reminiscent of a coastal retreat.

-- Lighting: Woven rattan pendant lights over kitchen island
+- Lighting: three woven rattan pendant lights over island

 6. Sand and Sea Color Palettes